lilarin/Coursework-Graph-Plotter/README.md

 - You can scale the plane with the mouse scroll and the arrows on the keyboard</br>
 - The plane can be moved by simultaneously pressing the right mouse button and moving the cursor</br>
 - You can enter data both from the keyboard and from the menu</br>
-- After changing the position and scale, everything can be reset to its initial state using the Esc key
+- After changing the position and scale, everything can be reset to its initial state using the "Esc" key
 </br></br>
 <h3>Application interface:</h3>